 I just love the way the fringe adds so much texture and interest to this crochet throw, yet the overall effect still remains understated and timeless enough to be used for many years to come.
 Perhaps it’s because my parents received their own ivory colored crochet ripple afghan for their wedding that I keep thinking this Sedona Throw would make a perfect wedding gift.
 I know I’d be pretty psyched to receive it! 🙂

 If you’re more of a visual learner, I’ve added a bonus stitch chart to the ad-free, printable PDF of this pattern that could be helpful as you learn the basic ripple repeat.
 Charts are pretty time consuming to make, but man, I find them sooooo helpful that I try to add them to patterns when possible in case you like them too.
-You can purchase the ad-free, printable PDF with the stitch chart for $2.75 here.
+You can purchase the ad-free, printable PDF with the stitch chart here.

 Sedona Fringed Throw

 Purchase the ad-free, printable PDF with stitch chart here.

 Add this pattern to your Ravelry favorites here.